by Chris Wayan, 2007-2012

 The most impressive scenic attraction: the Big Trees.
 These close cousins to our Sierra Nevada sequoia have its shaggy, ruddy bark, but the coastal habitat, height and slimness of our coast redwood, with "flying buttresses" rather like swamp cypress or mangrove.
 From Cape Balanus on New England Sound, north to Cape Birma and east all the way to Cape Pico and the Isles of Newfoundland, groves of these monsters rise.
 In sheltered bottomlands they grow 400' tall.

-Intro - Names - Holes - NW Sounds - North - The Sargasso Desert - Leptaurs - East
+Intro - Names - Holes - NW Sounds - North - Titanis - The Sargasso Desert - Leptaurs - West - East

 Deserts are rare on Abyssia except for southwest Pacifica.
 So much of the sparse land elsewhere is maritime, and most mountains are too low to cast significant rainshadows.
 But Atlantis is an exception.
-The fourth largest continent, and perhaps the most continental of all--almost Earthlike in its compactness and continuity--Atlantis has enough inland inland to develop a true desert in the southwest, much like our North America does at a similar latitude.
+It's the fourth largest continent, and perhaps the most continental of all--almost Earthlike in its compactness and continuity.
+So Atlantis has enough inland inland to develop a true desert in the southwest, much like our North America does at a similar latitude.

 Winds here in the Sargasso Desert tend to come from inland much of the year, off the Nares Mountains to the northeast.
 Storms can't come in from the south--they're blocked by the towering snowy Puerto Rico Range.
 Mt Milwaukee, at about 3900 meters (12,800'), is the highest point in this hemisphere.
 Yes, I meant it--that's the highest peak on half of Abyssia.
 Scenic, as tall as Fuji, but just a speedbump next to our Andes or Himalayas.
 Abyssia's land isn't just smaller in area than Earth; it's mostly low.